-We engineer novel gas-filled protein nanostructures to enable noninvasive imaging and remote control of cells for biomedical research and cell-based therapies.
+We engineer gas-filled protein nanostructures to enable noninvasive imaging and remote control of cells for basic research and cell-based therapies.

 You can learn more on the research page.

-We are actively recruiting students and postdocs.
+We are actively recruiting postdocs, students and research assistants.
 See the join-us page.

 - Acoustically modulated magnetic resonance imaging of gas-filled protein nanostructures.
 Nature Materials (2018) 17, 456-463.